 In November 1981, two nice people cuddled.
 Nine months later, I happened.
-I’m husband to Rachael and father to two incredible boys.
+I’m husband to Rachael and father to two incredible boys and one very eager pup.
 We live in Texas, but travel when and wherever we can.

 Filmmaking is my hobby.
-With my buddy Kenny, I make short narrative and documentary films.
-With my family, I make silly videos.
+I make short narrative and documentary films with a talented group of locals, most often as writer and producer.
 I chaired a film festival in 2014 and 2015.
 I could bore you to tears talking about how masterful Ratatouille is.

-I’m a freelance web developer with a designer’s eye and a humanitarian heart.
-My ideal client?
-People who do gritty, revealing work that protects the vulnerable and challenges dictators.
-The Intercept meets International Rescue Committee.
+I’m also a freelance web developer with a designer’s eye and a humanitarian heart.
+You should probably hire me.
 I love to travel and work on intense short-term projects with devoted people, especially people from backgrounds—and with talents—wildy different than mine.
 I love geeks.
 The more you love something I’ve never heard of, the more I want to sit by you at dinner.

-From 2015–2017, I worked on DocumentCloud as part of a tiny distributed development team supporting newsrooms like The New York Times, The Washington Post, and ProPublica.
-Ever broken Forbes.com?
-I have, and you can learn from my mistakes.
+From 2015–2017, I worked on DocumentCloud as part of a small distributed development team supporting newsrooms like The New York Times, The Washington Post, and ProPublica.
+Ever broken Forbes?
+I have, and you should learn from my mistakes.

 From 2008–2015, I freelanced on mostly enterprisey web apps.
-From 2005–2008, I worked for two different web development shops.
-From 2001–2005, I freelanced while getting my BA in English/Journalism from the University of Texas at Tyler.
+From 2005–2008, I worked for a couple web development shops.
+From 2001–2005, I freelanced while earning my BA in English Literature with a minor in Journalism from the University of Texas at Tyler.
 From 1999–2001, I published a magazine and directory for the world’s largest flea market.
-From 1997–1999, I odd-jobbed while getting my AA in Business Administration from Tyler Junior College.
+From 1997–1999, I earned my AA in Business Administration from Tyler Junior College.
 From 1994–1995 I acted in a TV show.

 Want to get in touch?
-You can email me or find me on Twitter, GitHub, and occasionally Instagram.
+Email is best, or follow me on GitHub, Instagram, Vimeo, or Twitter.

 We’d probably like each other.